 Apart from all this, know that you can book at this villa one of two isolated and self-sufficient houses or one of the four rooms available at the main house, where you’ll have the opportunity to enjoy an amazing breakfast.

 Are you going to visit Elvas?
-Then don’t hesitate to book a room in Quinta Vale de Marmelos and your car by clicking the links below.
+Then don’t hesitate to book a room in Quinta Vale de Marmelos, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!